bridgecrew-perf6/cortex-deployer-scripts/README.md

-# Cortex Deployment on Argolis
+# Cortex Deployment Scripts
-This repository has scripts for deploying Google Cloud Cortex Framework - Data Foundation for SAP in an empty argolis project.
+This repository has scripts for deploying Google Cloud Cortex Framework - Data Foundation for SAP.

 Scripts contain commands that are specific to Argolis environments.